What is Reflexology?

 What type of Reflexology techniques are used during treatment?

-Every area of the foot is treated vertically, horizontally and diagonally from the medial edge to the lateral edge, and vice versa, to achieve balance within the body.
-Also, tender foot areas are assessed relating to current health issues, old injuries, indigestion, or upcoming problems building up in the body that are not even currently considered a symptom.
+Every area of the foot and or hand, is treated vertically, horizontally and diagonally from the medial edge to the lateral edge, and vice versa, to achieve balance within the body.
+Also, tender foot and or hand areas are assessed relating to current health issues, old injuries, indigestion, or upcoming problems building up in the body that are not even currently considered a symptom.

 As far back as 2,500 B.C, a papyrus paper was found, illustrating medical practitioners treating their patients’ hands and feet.